ParallelMaths/parallel/pages/7-02-marie-curie.md

-If you do manage to win, then just take a photo or screengrab, which includes the date and time, and then email it to me at [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) – we will pick one winner at random and send them a copy of my book “The Simpsons and Their Mathematical Secrets”.
+If you do manage to win, then just take a photo or screengrab, which includes the date and time, and then email it to me at [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) – we will pick one winner at random at midnight on Thursday (February 1st) and send them a copy of my book “The Simpsons and Their Mathematical Secrets”.

 I hope you enjoyed (or at least did not hate) this Parallelogram, the second one